drodriguln/cero-api/README.md

 # Cero API
+Cero is a card game web application based on Crazy Eights.
+The UI and API for Cero is split between two code bases: `cero-ui` and `cero-api`.
-Cero API, built on Spring Boot, is the interface between the session store and users' actions in the Cero project's UI.
-Redis is used for session storage.
+This API, built on Spring Boot, is the interface between the Redis session store and the `cero-ui` frontend.

 ## Getting Started